 - Whether the teacher is teaching under emergency or other provisional status through which state qualification or licensing criteria have been waived;

 - The teacher’s college degree major and any other graduate certification or degree held by the teacher, including the field of discipline of the certification or degree; and

 - Whether the child is provided services by a teacher assistant and, if so, the assistant’s qualifications.

 In addition, if a child is assigned, or taught by, a teacher who is not “highly qualified” for four or more consecutive weeks, the parent must receive timely notice.

 These and other communications with parents must be in an understandable and uniform format and to the extent practical, in a language the parents can understand.
-According to ED guidance, if there is no other way to provide information, it should be provided verbally.
+According to US Department of Education guidance, if there is no other way to provide information, it should be provided verbally.

-Requests must be in writing to the principal.
+Requests must be made in writing to the principal.